gumaerc-testorg/6.805-fall-2005/content/pages/readings/encrypt_4.md

 Congressional legislation in 1997 was all over the map, with bills introduced ranging the elimination of export controls outright, to bills outlawing the sale of non-escrowed encryption products, even domestically.
 By the end of the legislative session, the encryption debate has become too chaotic to result in any legislation.

-*   [Selected articles on the Crypto Debate circa 1997]({{< baseurl >}}/pages/readings/encrypt_5).
+*   {{< resource_link c7febcf1-84c0-a209-b4c3-d44c8619abd0 "Selected articles on the Crypto Debate circa 1997" >}}.
 Note the flare-up after September 3, when FBI Director Louis Freeh proposed regulation of domestic encryption, just as he had announced as his intent ever since the debate over Digital Telephony.
 *   "Encryption Bills Considered By Congress in 1997."
 Summary (with comments) provided by the Electronic Frontier Foundation on 10 October 1997.
 This is far from an unbiased report, since the EFF is adamantly opposed to any regulations on encryption, but is nevertheless helpful to see all the bills discussed in one place.

 Another element of the crypto debate that became critical in 1997 was the reaction of other governments.
 The Administration's vision of a Key Management Infrastructure requires significant international cooperation on to develop a framework for inter-government access to keys and encrypted information, and the U.S. has been lobbying strongly for other governments to adopt the key recovery approach.
 The following report which was issued by European Commission appears to throw cold water on the U.S. efforts.